historical-theology/stthomas/return-to-god/syllabus-spring2025.md

 #### Week 1: Introductions
 Blackboard 1: Introductions

-##### August 19-23
+##### Tuesday, January 14 & Thursday, January 16

-Complete the Faith, Reason, and Revelation Class Survey & Contract in Blackboard by 11:59 PM on Friday, August 23 (2.5% of class grade).
+Complete the Faith, Reason, and Revelation Class Survey & Contract in Blackboard by **9:30 AM (the start of class) on Thursday, January 16**.

 Truth Troop Team assignments will be made by the end of the first week.